cscart/docs/en/developer_guide/core/schemes.rst

 Scheme extending
 ================

-There are to ways of extension - with the help of add-ons and with the help of editing tags.
+There are two ways of extending - with the help of add-ons and with the help of editing tags.

 Add-ons
 +++++++